mkijowski/pen-testing-labs/lab0/README.md

 template.
 You will need to retrieve the Elastic IP of the Ubuntu instance by selecting it and looking at the information in the Description below.

+Finally, you are ready to make an SSH connection to your AWS server.
+Using MobaXterm run the following

 ### Task 2